 Andrea Lambert is the author of Jet Set Desolate, Lorazepam & the Valley of Skin: Extrapolations on Los Angeles and the chapbooks G(u)ilt and Lexapro Diary.
 Anthologies: Impact, Golden State 2017, Haunting Muses, Writing the Walls Down and elsewhere.
-Her food essay series “Dining with a Cursed Bloodline.” appears monthly in Entropy Magazine.
+From 2028-2020 her food col “Dining wumnith a Cursed Bloodline.” appeared in Entropy Magazine.
 Writing in Luna Luna Magazine, OCCULUM, Grimoire and elsewhere.
 Twitter: @AndreaLamber.

 I lie in bed fully dressed.
 A white slip lace under black dress.
 It is March 12, 2020.
 The day that Coronavirus explodes.
 Everything changes.
 I don’t know what will happen next.

 This morning, I switch the news on.
 The news I did not know my TV could access.

 “Coronavirus, corornavirus, coronavirus.”
 Repeats over and over from the screen.
 Louder than I knew, yet echoing across nations.
 People.
 Panicked and in pain.